+Manhattan College is Lasallian in tradition.
 Studying at Manhattan College is about more than just academic excellence.
 It’s about joining a caring campus community that you’ll stay connected to long after graduation.
-As you go on to become a leader in business, the arts, education, government and politics, law, science, the church, or engineering, you take with you the strength and support of a Lasallian community.
+As you go on to "the real world," you take with you the strength and support of a Lasallian community.

 Tuition is waived for scholars who, as former Lasallian Volunteers, seek to earn their master's degrees at one of the six Lasallian colleges/universities: Manhattan College, St. Mary's University (Minn.), St. Mary's College (Calif.), Lasalle University, Lewis University or Christian Brothers University.

-A graduate of a Lasallian high school who has shown significant leadership and service is able to apply for a $5,000 per year scholarship to assist with their tuition at Manhattan College.
+A graduate of a Lasallian high school who has shown significant leadership and service is able to apply for a scholarship to assist with their tuition at Manhattan College.

 Named after Saint John Baptist de La Salle, the founder of the Brothers of the Christian Schools, the award is part of a cooperative effort to continually improve the quality and scope of the Lasallian tradition at Manhattan College.